youhua97/MetaSR/README.md

-# Bridging NIP and MLM: A Unified Meta-Learning Framework for Sequential Recommendation
+# Bridging NIP and MLM: A Unified Meta-Learning Framework for Sequential Recommendation (MetaSR)

-This repository is the official implementation of the paper "Bridging NIP and MLM: A Unified Meta-Learning Framework for Sequential Recommendation."
+This repository is the official implementation of the paper "**Bridging NIP and MLM: A Unified Meta-Learning Framework for Sequential Recommendation**."
 This project implements a meta-learning-enhanced BERT-based sequential recommendation system that bridges the gap between the Next Item Prediction and Masked Language Modeling paradigms.

 ## Project Structure